-Resource Area Potential Environmental Impact from Proposed Action Air Quality Total quantities of criteria pollutants produced during launch or engine test firings are dependent on launch vehicle classes and total number of annual launches and engine tests.
-Individual launches would be short-term discrete events and rocket emissions released in the lower atmosphere would be rapidly diluted and dispersed by prevailing winds.
-Effects on ambient air quality at KSC from construction and operation of LC-48 would be minimal.
-The increase of emissions related to traffic associated with launch complex operations would be negligible.
-The modest addition of personnel expected for the Proposed Action could increase traffic emissions intermittently and for short periods of time during launch and test firing operations.
-However, this increase would not exceed emissions that were associated with traffic volume during the Space Shuttle Program.
-Climate and Climate Change/Sea Level Rise In February 2010, the CEQ issued NEPA guidance for evaluating the effects of climate change and greenhouse gas emissions.
-Based on the anticipated minimal and intermittent addition of employees, and the number of SCLV launches that would occur at the launch complex, annual direct emissions should be well under 25,000 metric tons (55 million pounds).
-Therefore, according to the CEQ guidance, the impact of this project to global or regional climate change, including sea level rise, is anticipated to be minimal.
-Hazardous Materials/ Hazardous Waste The Proposed Action would increase the amount of hazardous materials being transported and wastes generated and managed at this location.
-Best Management Practices (BMPs) would be set in place for the handling of hazardous materials and hazardous waste at the site.
-Construction and operation at the site should not significantly impact the NASA KSC Remediation Program for managing Solid Waste Management Unit (SWMU) or Potential Release Locations (PRL) sites located within the boundary, or interfere with ongoing investigations at these locations.
-Rocket parts such as fuel tanks would break apart after hitting the water, sinking quickly, but dispersing contents and substances from their surfaces.
+Resource Area Potential Environmental Impact from Proposed Action Hazardous The Proposed Action would increase the amount of hazardous materials being transported Materials/ and wastes generated and managed at this location.
+Best Management Practices (BMPs) Hazardous Waste would be set in place for the handling of hazardous materials and hazardous waste at the site.
+Construction and operation at the site should not significantly impact the NASA KSC Remediation Program for managing Solid Waste Management Unit (SWMU) or Potential Release Location (PRL) sites located within the boundary, or interfere with ongoing investigations at these locations.
+Rocket parts such as fuel tanks would break apart after hitting the water, sinking quickly, but dispersing contents and substances from their surfaces and quickly diluted.
 Therefore, the impact of this project on the environment from hazardous materials and waste would be minimal.
 Water Resources Impacts to surface water and groundwater would occur from runoff associated with newly created impervious surface.
 Treatment of runoff would be required by permit and involve percolation to groundwater.
 In each of these cases, the effect would be moderate and easily absorbed by the environment.
 Additional impacts to surface water might be associated with vehicle exhaust deposition.
 An example of these effects may be pH change due to acid deposition, similar to Shuttle.
-In this case, the effect is short term and moderate for surface water and minimal for groundwater.
+In this case, the effect is short-term and moderate for surface water and minimal for groundwater.
 A further potential to impact groundwater is discussed under Industrial Wastewater effects in the Utilities section.
+Geology and Soils Native soil profiles within the top several feet would be disturbed by either leveling, excavation, or filling associated with land clearing and construction activities.
+Once operational, the launch facility would not be expected to have any measurable impacts to soils within or adjacent to the launch complex.
+Underlying geological characteristics would not be impacted by construction or operation of LC-48, and are common on KSC and in east-central Florida.
+Overall impacts would be considered none to geology and moderate to soil.